eggmund/ambient-pl/README.md

 `-r` is optional, and is for recursively adding music.

+## Supported formats:

+- wav
+- flac
+- ogg
+- raw

+However, I have only tested it with wav and ogg files.

 ## Installation

 Change directory to where you cloned the repository and run: